marcomaggi/ccexceptions/README.md

 ## Introduction

-This package installs  a C11 language library  requiring GCC extensions;
+This package installs a C11 language library; it implements an interface to non-local  exits, which is  somewhat similar to  exceptions handling.
-it implements an interface to non-local exits, which is somewhat similar to exceptions handling.
 The library targets POSIX systems.

 The  package makes  use of  the  GNU Autotools  and  it is  tested on  a GNU+Linux system.